Skip to main content

 M.Ed. in Middle School (5-8) and High School (8-12) Education

-Our 36-credit Master M.Ed. in Middle School (5-8) and High School (8-12) Education prepares you for your Initial License to work in secondary education.
+Our 36-credit M.Ed. in Middle School (5-8) and High School (8-12) Education prepares you for your Initial License to work in secondary education.

 Through coursework and field-based experiences, you develop an understanding of subject matter knowledge, curriculum design, instructional strategies, observation and assessment, communication, and collaboration with families and the community.